Breadcrumb

 During the progress review, the progress of doctoral students in doctoral programmes opened from 2022/2023 is evaluated based on outcomes (not in credit points).

-The pdf file of the progress review report along with the activity plan for the next year, certified by the student’s and supervisors' digital signatures, must be sent to the head of the progress review committee, Prof. Jaak Kikas (jaak.kikas@ut.ee) by June 5th.
-In your message, please also indicate whether you have any time constraints on these days with attending the meeting.
+The progress review report along with the activity plan for the next period, certified by the student’s and supervisors' digital signatures, must be loaded to CIS and sent to the head of the progress review committee.
+The first year students must also submit the individual plan for the end of first semester.

-The successful PhD research projects for the year 2023 are listed below.
-There were 5 projects in the specialty of Physics and 2 projects in the specialty of Materials Science.
+The successful PhD research projects for the year 2024 are listed below.
+There are 4 projects in the specialty of Physics and 3 projects in the specialty of Materials Science.

-Please contact dr. Vijayakumar Anand (vijayakumar.anand@ut.ee).
-Co-supervisor is dr. Aile Tamm.
-The study will be carried out in the Center of Photonics and Computational Imaging.
+Please contact dr. Velle Toll (velle.toll@ut.ee).
+The study will be carried out in the Centre for Climate Research.

 Chemical and Physical Sciences (Physics).